jaron/railgraph/README.md

 Your rail network is now in your Neo4j database, if you have the web interface install, you can explore it.
 An even better way is to install [Gephi](http://gephi.org) and the [Neo4j plugin](https://marketplace.gephi.org/plugin/neo4j-graph-database-support/) and import your graph.
 You can then export it in whatver graph format you choose, I recommend
 GraphML for its compatibility with igraph.
 Bear in mind that Neo4j stores data as directed graphs, so when you export it, specify it is undirected, and it remove the duplicate reciprocal edges.
-There seems to be a bug in the Neo4j import process, so once you export to GraphML I recommend closing and restarting Gephi, and loading your newly created GraphML file.
+There seems to be a bug in the Neo4j import process, so once you export to GraphML I recommend closing and restarting Gephi, and reloading your newly created GraphML file.

+When you view a newly created graph, it might look rather unrecognisable.
+To position the stations according to their true geographically location, you should install the
+[GeoLayout plugin](https://marketplace.gephi.org/plugin/geolayout/).
+The import process treats all data as Strings, but the GeoLayout expects numeric values.
+To address this, duplicate the latitude and longitude columns in the Data Laboratory panel so they're of type Double, then choose the 'Geo Layout' option in the main graph view, setting the latitude and longitude options to the 2 new columns you've just created.
+The nodes should now appear with their proper orientation.
+You can then choose another layout, like Force Atlas, to push the nodes apart and make the graph easier to read.

 .